 3) Rishikesh: The Yoga Capital of the World

-Located in the northern part of India, Rishikesh is filled with ashrams, temples as well as yoga schools.
-It’s also where I chose to spend 3 months completing my 500 hour YTT (Yoga Teacher Training) course. #bestdecisioninlife
+Located in the northern part of India, Rishikesh is filled with ashrams, temples and yoga schools.
+It’s also where I chose to spend three months completing my 500 hour YTT (Yoga Teacher Training) course. #bestdecisioninlife

 The river Ganga runs through the city and is probably one of the cleanest parts of the river.
-Bathing in the river is believed to wash away your sins but it was where us YTT students went to relieve our sore muscles from the intensive trainings.
-The water can be quite cold from November to March and did a great job at healing us through.
+Bathing in the river is believed to wash away your sins — although for the YTT students, it was where we hoped to wash off the soreness from the intensive trainings.
 The city is also meat, alcohol and car free on one side of the ganges river.

 Accommodation: I personally stayed at the school but there are plenty of small cosy rooms in Ram Jhula or Luxman Jhula area for around ₹500/night (S$10).